revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 improving mixing in the tutorials {% page_ref mcmc_binomial %}
 and {% page_ref mcmc %}.

-> Look through the traces for your parameters.
+Look through the traces for your parameters.

->
-> Are there any parameters in your log files that show trends or large leaps?
+ Are there any parameters in your log files that show trends or large leaps?
-> What steps might you take to solve these issues?
+ What steps might you take to solve these issues?
-{:.instruction}

 In Tracer you can view the marginal probability distributions of your parameters in the